Directors

 irimia@usc.edu | more info

-Michael Irwin Norman Cousins Professor of Psychiatry and Biobehavioral Sciences, David Geffen School of Medicine at UCLA; Professor of Psychology, UCLA College of Letters and Sciences; Director, Cousins Center for Psychoneuroimmunology, Semel Institute for Neuroscience.
-He is one of the world’s foremost experts on the psychoneuroimmunological pathways by which psychosocial and behavioral factors influence health and disease.
+Michael Irwin Norman Cousins Professor of Psychiatry and Biobehavioral Sciences at the David Geffen School of Medicine at UCLA, Professor of Psychology in the UCLA College of Letters and Sciences, and Director of the Cousins Center for Psychoneuroimmunology in the Semel Institute for Neuroscience and Human Behavior.
+He is a leading expert on psychoneuroimmunology — the study of how psychosocial and behavioral factors influence immune function, health, and disease through neurobiological and immunological pathways.

 mirwin1@ucla.edu | more info

-Arie Kapteyn Professor of Economics and the Executive Director of the Dornsife College of Letters Arts and Sciences Center for Economic and Social Research (CESR) at the University of Southern California.
-Much of Prof. Kapteyn’s recent applied work is in the field of aging and economic decision making, with papers on topics related to retirement, consumption and savings, pensions and Social Security, disability, economic well-being of the elderly, and portfolio choice.
+Arie Kapteyn Professor of Economics and the Executive Director of the USC Dornsife College of Letters, Arts and Sciences’ Center for Economic and Social Research (CESR) at the University of Southern California.
+His recent applied research focuses on aging and economic decision making, including retirement behavior, consumption and savings, pensions and Social Security, disability, economic well-being in later life, and portfolio choice.

 kapteyn@dornsife.usc.edu | more info